njteam-udacity/contact_book/templating.md

 var templateFunc = Handlebars.compile(source);
 ```

-Now every time the template function gets called with data, the resulting interpolated string will be returned.
+Now every time the template function gets called with data, an interpolated string will be returned.

 ```
 <!-- High level example of the "templateFunc" signature -->